OsiriX-Foundation/karnak-documentation/content/userguide/profiles.en.md

 The profile page allows you to manage your profiles.
 On this page.

-Karnak has the "Dicom Basic Profile" profile by default, the details about this profile is explained in the section [How Karnak does ?](../profiles/rules.en).
+Karnak has the "Dicom Basic Profile" profile by default, the details about this profile is explained in the section [How does de-identification work?](../../profiles/rules).
 This profile cannot be deleted or edited, except for the value of default issuer of patient ID.

 ![profile page](/userguide/profile_main.png)